agnlt64/binary-image-inverter/README.md

 # binary-image-inverter
-A simple script which will invert all the bytes of an image
+A simple script which will invert all the bytes of an image.

 ## Usage
 ```